melaksenay/melaksenay.github.io/index.md

 Filler text!
 I love filler text.
 ```
 Hey future Melak, if you want to see more markdown syntax click [here](https://guides.github.com/features/mastering-markdown/).

+# New markdown practice
+* Stars make bullet points!
+* This is **very** important.
+1. Numbered
+2. Lists
+3. Are
+4. Intuitive

+> We can also do blockquotes
+> That's pretty cool

+`inline code is also a thing`

+## My favorite markdown feature:
+-[x] complete Junior Year
+-[] complete high school

 # Other stuff